Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/Compliance-Security/Security-Policies/README.md

 # 📜 **Security Policies**

-## 🔍 **1.
+# 🔍 **1.
 Overview**

-This section contains the **formal security policies, standards, and procedures** that govern security practices within the Proxmox Astronomy Lab.
-These documents provide the **authoritative foundation for our security program**, establishing requirements, responsibilities, and guidelines for maintaining information security.
+This section contains the formal security policies, standards, and procedures that govern security practices within the Proxmox Astronomy Lab.
+These documents provide the authoritative foundation for our security program, establishing requirements, responsibilities, and guidelines for maintaining information security.

-Our policies are structured to align with the **CIS Controls v8.1 framework** while addressing the specific needs of a hybrid research and IT environment.
+Our policies are structured to align with the CIS Controls v8.1 framework while addressing the specific needs of a hybrid research and IT environment.
 Each policy document includes clear requirements, implementation guidance, and compliance verification methods to support effective security governance.

 ---

-## 📑 **2.
+# 📑 **2.
 Policy Structure**

-### **2.1 Policy Hierarchy**
+## **2.1 Policy Hierarchy**

 Our security documentation follows a hierarchical structure: